 If there is one constant in life it’s that life is permanently impermanent.
-EVERYTHING is in transition, EVERYTHING changes, and yet, when it comes to our emotions, we expect them to remain the same, to the extent that we demand “commitment” from those we have fallen in love with.
+EVERYTHING is in transition, EVERYTHING changes, and yet, when it comes to the often fleeting emotions associated with love and romance, we expect them to remain the same forever, to the extent that we demand “commitment” from those we have fallen in love with.
 But commitment has nothing to do with LOVE.
-It’s based in fear and is designed to create continuity, predictability, and security for us, but is built on a very poor foundation.
+It’s based in fear and is designed to create continuity, predictability, and security for us.
+Unfortunately, it’s built on a very poor foundation.

 This is why most relationships are actually a tragedy in the making and are doomed before they ever really have a chance.
 This is because our star-crossed lovers are approaching their relationship from the wrong premise – a foundation that doesn’t exist within either one of them.

 When our love has an address, it’s not LOVE, it’s role playing.
-Though this is what society has adopted as “love,” it’s conditional and it’s nothing more than codependency.
+Though this is what society has adopted as “love,” it’s completely conditional and is nothing more than codependency dressed up a “romance.”
 It’s two people exploiting one another to create all the desirable feelings associated with being “in love” within them, though they can’t see it until the relationship ends.

 True LOVE is not addressed to someone or something, anymore than the sun intends for all of its light to only reach the Earth and no where else.
 In other words, LOVE is simply a radiating outward of the appreciation, honor, and respect we have for ourselves and share with others.
 It’s something we simply are.